Applications for our 2020/2021 recruitment round are open from 29th September 2019 until 5pm on Monday 25th November 2019.

 This project will create a state-of-the-art in silico tool to help develop the next generation of therapies for heart failure.
 Mathematical and computational models of cardiac tissue blood flow and the tissue remodelling that occurs following a heart attack will be created using data acquired by PET/CT imaging of a novel mouse experimental protocol.
 These models will then be used to predict the efficacy of new treatments for heart failure.

 Lead Supervisor: Dr Andrew Cookson.

-Biofilms are a major cause of antimicrobial resistance (AMR) and undermine treatment of infections.
-Working with Public Health England, the student will employ genetic, transcriptomic, and infection-modelling techniques to understand the role of efflux systems in biofilm formation.
-This will support the development of new anti-biofilm agents.
+Efflux systems are molecular “pumps” involved in many aspects of bacterial infection.
+Working with Public Health England, the student will employ genetic, transcriptomic, and modelling techniques to understand the role of efflux in biofilm formation and antimicrobial resistance.
+This will support the development of new ways to control infections.